pschou/nifi-diode/README.md

 - Free and open-source (FOSS is good)
 - Has a memory footprint of 1-50 MB.
 (It runs on cheap hardware)
-- Can run directly from a kernel INIT= call - Avoid purchasing a dedicated buy a hardware appliance.
+- Can run directly from a kernel INIT= call - Avoid purchasing a dedicated hardware appliance.
 Download your favorite distro and then modify the grub init to point to this binary instead of the standard init and you have yourself a linux based "hardware" NiFi diode.
 - Standard data diode protections apply - place this on a box in a locked server room, and by denying physical access, you effectively prohibit data from going the wrong way.
 (It's a win-win!)
-- Threadable, multiple concurrent flows can help with latency issues and increase throughput.
+- Threadable, the server handles multiple concurrent flows which can help with latency issues and increase throughput.

 What are the pitfalls?

 - If the server dies, who knows for what reason, you need to get to the physical server to restore the diode. (which seems like a good risk)
 - It's command line, so you have to know Linux. (my manager included this, but techies should know Linux)
 - If you like burning all your data to a DVD and sneaker netting it between buildings, you'll have to find a gym now.  :(

 ![NiFi-Diode diagram showing a NiFi box on the left, and arrow representing a TCP flow pointing to a NiFi Diode in the middle, and another arrow to the right going to a NiFi box on the right, again representing a TCP flow](NiFi-Diode.png)